thomasjlee/typeracerx-api/README.md

 #### This is the Ruby on Rails backend for the app.
 [Click here to read the full project README.](https://github.com/thomasjlee/typeracerx)

 ## Author
-I am a developer, coffee-lover, career-changer, and former classical pianist.
+I am a programmer, coffee-lover, career-changer, and former classical pianist.
 Visit [thomaslee.io](http://www.thomaslee.io) to see what I'm up to.